microservices-course/material/rubrics/design.md

 # Evaluating the Design and Implementation of a Microservice

 _[Fabrizio Montesi](http://www.fabriziomontesi.com/), University of Southern Denmark.
-If you cite content from this page, do not copy it but include a link to this page._
+If you cite content from this page, include a link to it._

 This is a small, and very preliminary, guide for evaluating the design of microservices in a Microservice Architecture (MSA).
 Some may call it a cheatsheet, or a checklist, for people who are already familiar with some of the concepts in here.
 If you have comments, please feel free to [contact the author](http://www.fabriziomontesi.com/).
 For example, I intentionally left out testing and verification, as here I focus on design and these are more "high-level" aspects that can be built on top of the ones discussed below.